How do we hear?

-Online hearing tests are free, and a quick and easy way to find out your hearing abilities.
 If you haven’t already, you can take our quick ear age test to find out your hearing age.

 How do hearing aids work?

-To understand how hearing aids work, first read ‘how do we hear?’.
+To understand how hearing aids work, first read ‘how do we hear?’

 A hearing aid works by channelling sound waves through a microphone.
 A processing chip then analyses the sound waves and adjusts them to a person’s specific needs.
 The processed sounds are sent to an amplifier, which are passed on to a speaker.
 This speaker then transmits the sound to the inner ear.
-The cochlea, in the inner ear, then transforms the sound waves into electrical signals, which are processed by your brain.
+The cochlea, which is found in the inner ear, then transforms the sound waves into electrical signals, which are processed by your brain.

 What hearing loss requires a hearing aid?

 After you’ve had a hearing test, your audiologist will evaluate and determine the degree of your hearing loss.
-If your hearing falls in the range of 26-70dB (mild to moderate hearing loss,) a hearing aid is likely to be very effective at restoring your hearing ability.
+If your hearing falls in the range of 21-70dB (mild to moderate hearing loss,) a hearing aid is likely to be very effective at restoring your hearing ability.